-It forms an important cultural nucleus for the community and is instrumental in the preservation and maintenance of the local language, Anindilyakwa.
-In addition to this, it houses a significant collection of culturally based resources and materials relating to the Warnindilyakwa people.
-It also supports a broad range of stakeholders looking to increase their capacity to deliver projects and outcomes within the community, through its translation and affiliated services.
+The centre forms an important cultural nucleus for the community and is instrumental in the preservation and maintenance of the local language, Anindilyakwa.
+In addition, it houses a significant collection of culturally-based resources and materials relating to the Warnindilyakwa people.
+It also supports a broad range of stakeholders looking to increase their capacity to deliver projects and outcomes within the community through its translation and affiliated services.

-- the recording and digitising of over twelve hundred Groote Eylandt Clan Songs,
+- the recording and digitising of over 1200 Groote Eylandt Clan Songs

-- collections of traditional stories in Anindilyakwa with English translations, and
+- collections of traditional stories in Anindilyakwa with English translations

-- a database of historical photos dating back to the early nineteen hundreds.
+- a database of historical photos dating back to the early 1900s

-- Groote Eylandt Language Centre continues to assist the broader community by providing an advisory, translation and facilitation capacity to Government, businesses, community based organisations and individuals.
+Groote Eylandt Language Centre continues to assist the broader community by providing an advisory, translation and facilitation capacity to Government, businesses, community-based organisations and individuals.
 It is involved on an ongoing basis in a number of projects that foster language and preservation of culture at various levels.
-Examples of current projects include:-

-The management of Groote Eylandt Language Centre has recently been handed over to the Anindilyakwa Land Council (ALC) as its core objectives of preservation and maintenance of language and culture are more closely aligned with the ALC, than with its former affiliates Groote Eylandt Bickerton Island Enterprises (GEBIE).
-This change enables:-
+The management of Groote Eylandt Language Centre has recently been handed back to the Anindilyakwa Land Council (ALC), as its core objectives of preservation and maintenance of language and culture are closely aligned with those of the ALC.

 - a closer alignment with anthropological services,